newrelic-experimental/nr1-session-timeline/README.md

 Note that any changes made to `packDefaults` will not overwrite the active configuration for any entities that have already gone through the first time set up.

+# Support <a id="support"></a>

+New Relic has open-sourced this project.
+This project is provided AS-IS WITHOUT WARRANTY OR DEDICATED SUPPORT.
+Issues and contributions should be reported to the project here on GitHub.

+We encourage you to bring your experiences and questions to the [Explorers Hub](https://discuss.newrelic.com) where our community members collaborate on solutions and new ideas.

 ## Issues and Roadmap <a id="issues"></a>

-To view a listing of enhancement requests and known bugs - or to request a new feature or report a bug - please visit the repository [issues page](https://github.com/newrelic-experimental/nr1-session-timeline/issues).
+To view a listing of enhancement requests and known bugs, please visit the repository [issues page](https://github.com/newrelic-experimental/nr1-session-timeline/issues).

 If any active work is ongoing in Session Timeline, the scope will be defined in the repository [projects](https://github.com/newrelic-experimental/nr1-session-timeline/projects)

+Contributions are encouraged!
+If you submit an enhancement request, we'll invite you to contribute the change yourself.
+Please review our [Contributors Guide](CONTRIBUTING.md).

+Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
+If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company, please drop us an email at opensource@newrelic.com.

 ## Security <a id="security"></a>